Bajaj Finance Stock Price Prediction in Python

-The motivation behind This article comes from the combination of passion(about stock markets) and love for algorithms.
+The motivation behind This article comes from the combination of passion(about stock markets) and a love for algorithms.
 Who doesn’t love to make money and if you know the algorithms that you have learned will or can help you make money(not always), why not explore it.

 Business Usage: The particular problem pertains to forecasting, forecasting can be of sales, stocks, profits, and demand for new products.
 Forecasting is a technique that uses historical data as inputs to make informed estimates that are predictive in determining the direction of future trends.
 Businesses utilize forecasting to determine how to allocate their budgets or plan for anticipated expenses for an upcoming period of time.

-Forecasting has got its own set of challenges like which variables affect a certain prediction, can there be an unforeseen circumstance(like COVID) which will render my predictions inaccurate.
+Forecasting has got its own set of challenges like which variables affect a certain prediction, can there be an unforeseen circumstance(like COVID) that will render my predictions inaccurate.
 So forecasting is easier said than done, there is less than a % chance that the observed value will be equal to the predicted value.
-In that case, we try to minimize the difference between actual and predicted value.
+In that case, we try to minimize the difference between actual and predicted values.

 The only EDA that I have done is known as seasonal decompose, to break it up into Observed, trend, seasonality, and residual components